GovReady/continuous-ato-kit/README.md

 First [install Docker](https://docs.docker.com/engine/installation/) and Docker Compose.

-* On Mac and Windows, Docker Compose is included as part of those desktop installs.
+* On Mac and Windows, Docker Compose is included as part of the Docker install.

 * On Linux, install Docker and [install Docker Compose](https://docs.docker.com/compose/install/#install-compose).
 On Linux you may want to [grant non-root users access to run Docker containers](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user).